 You’re stopped in your tracks.
 Mom and Dad had a lot of stuff in their big house.
-It happens all the time!
+It happens ALL THE TIME!
 It’s an American “problem,” except that it’s also very good for the economy.
 People buying stuff keeps the factories moving and the retailers chugging along.

 As always, the CREM Group aims with these posts is to keep our clients aware of some of the trends and aspects of buying and selling probate, trust, and conservatorship properties of all kinds in the Southern California area.

-- How much clutter is there in the United States?
+• How much clutter is there in the United States?

 Let’s start with some statistics from Statista.com about the Self-Storage industry.
 We were surprised by the following.
 Are you?

 • By 2024, the global self-storage market is forecast to be worth $49.24 billion, up from $37.33 billion U.S. dollars in 2018.
 In 2018, the U.S. dominated the market accounting for 90% of self-storage inventory worldwide.